-Because many survivors lack strength, stability and arm function, they opt out of rehab, despite recommendations to begin rehabilitation within seven days of a stroke and to continue for up to six months.
+Since many survivors lack strength, stability and arm function, they opt out of rehab, despite recommendations to begin treatment within seven days of a stroke and to continue for up to six months.
 This suggests new approaches to rehab might be needed.

 - Hand and arm strength

 - Shoulder range of motion

 - Balance control